boyter/scc/NOTES.md

 - Apply `go fix` suggestions (#712); convert more shell tests to Go tests (#696).
 - Automate file generation and add CI tests (#688, #706); update to latest Go and refresh dependencies.

+## 🗒 To discuss / follow-up

+- **Remaining `git` subprocess shell-out** — `remoteOriginName` in `processor/report.go` still runs `git config --get remote.origin.url` to derive the HTML report title.
+This is the only place scc shells out to the `git` binary (the rest use the go-git library or `gocodewalker.FindRepositoryRoot`).
+Decide whether to drop it (fall back to the path basename) or read it via go-git's config instead, so scc has no hard dependency on a `git` binary being installed.

 ---